ECON 0150 | Economic Data Analysis

 Examine a double first difference model of the relationship between GDP and unemployment.

 # Step 1.
-Create first differences variables
+Create first differences of X

 data = data.dropna()

-# Fit the differences model
+# Step 2.
+Fit the double differences model (both X and Y differenced)

 model3 = smf.ols('gdp_diff ~ unemployment_diff', data=data).fit()

-> \(\beta_1\) now represents the short-term relationship between changes in X and Y
+\(\beta_1\) now represents the short-term relationship between changes in X and Y

 Timeseries: Model 4 (Growth Rates)